 So I read The Republic of Thieves.

 If you are looking for a review you are not going to get one (even though the post slug says it).
-This is Thought Balloon, which is going to feel like saying “no offense” before saying something, but it’s actually just random, from the gut, thoughts, and hey we are just talking fantasy books here.
-You either have already read it, or haven’t started the series yet and should, because the first two entries are great, quintessential page turners.
+It’s random from the gut thoughts, and hey, we are just talking fantasy books here.
+You either have already read it, or haven’t started the series yet and should, because the first two entries are great, quintessential fantasy page turners.
 Instead, I found myself compelled to scribble shit down.
 This is alarming for at least two reasons.

 1. I am a former owner of a book review site.
 Why am I taking notes?